Beyond the Black Sea

 Beyond the Black Sea is a wonderful tour to a corner of Europe that is little-visited but no less fascinating or beautiful than other parts of the continent.
 Our 27-day itinerary takes us to Western Ukraine, Moldova, Romania and Bulgaria, before finishing in the Bulgarian capital, Sofia.

 The journey begins in Ukraine’s capital Kiev before moving 132 kilometers north to the site of the world’s worst nuclear accident, Chernobyl.
-Twenty-five years on, with radiation levels normalised, we visit the infamous plant, the abandoned town of Pripyat, and have lunch with the villagers who have now resettled.
+Twenty-five years on, with radiation levels normalised, we visit the infamous plant and the abandoned town of Pripyat.
 We then travel west to the historic city of Kamyanets Podilskyi, stopping at Chernivtsy en route before heading to the lovely city of Lviv, then south to Odessa.
 We then cross the border into mysterious Moldova and the breakaway republic known as Transnistria.
 There, in the only unrecognised country in Europe, lie the last vestiges in the world of a Soviet-style system.
 Moldova is also home to Europe’s largest winery, Milestii Mici, with 250 kms of limestone tunnels forming underground streets.
 Next stop is Romania and it is here, deep in the Transylvanian Alps, that we visit Dracula’s castle.
 Everything in this pocket of Romania is interwoven with truth and legend and the perpetuation of mystery.
 Romania and Bulgaria have some of the most remarkable fairy tale towns in the world – without the tourist hordes found in more mainstream European cities.
 This is a journey that is a heady mix of contemporary and ancient history, rustic medieval settlements, myths and legends, set against the backdrop of the Black Sea, Transylvanian Alps and the Carpathian Mountains.
 This is undiscovered Europe with a capital U!

 Tour Fitness Level: Moderate